Approximate Linear Programming for Decentralized Policy Iteration in Cooperative Multi-agent Markov Decision Processes

 \section{Conclusions}

-In this paper, we consider multi-agent Markov decision processes (MA-MDP) with cooperative agents and for two different settings: (a) finite horizon and (b) infinite horizon respectively.
-We separately present a novel algorithm for each of the two settings where we use approximate linear programming for decentralized policy improvement in MA-MDP.
+In this paper, we consider multi-agent Markov decision processes (MA-MDP) with cooperative agents under two different settings: (a) finite horizon and (b) infinite horizon, respectively.
+We separately present a novel algorithm for each of the two settings where we use {approximate linear programming for decentralized policy iteration in CO-MA-MDP}.
 We prove the convergence of both our proposed algorithms and show the applications of these to standard cooperative MA-MDP tasks.
-We observe significant improvement in computational time performance when using our algorithms over classical numerical (full-state) procedures.
+Our experimental results confirm that our algorithms outperform competing algorithms in the literature, involving significantly fewer iterations while providing better performance.